Works Constitution Act: Financial matters § 106 – 113

 All financial matters are prescribed in § 106 – 113, which includes the creation of a finance committee, information rights on financial matters, and in the event of significant workplace changes or alterations, such as mass-layoffs, the works council has the right to conclude a social compensation plan for all affected employees.

 Special regulations for particular types of establishments § 114 – 118

 Special provisions regarding formation of works council apply to maritime, aviation and social, charitable, religious organizations.

 Offences punishable by imprisonment or fines § 119 – 121

 Obstruction of a works council or other bodies mentioned is a criminal offense.
-Similarly, if any members of works council, trade union leak business secrets about a company, that too is a criminal offense.
+Similarly, if any members of works council, trade union leak business secrets of the company, that too is a criminal offense.
 It is a form of protection against union busting.